How Can We Help Our Children To Navigate Uncertain Times?

 Provide brain-supportive fats

-Omega-3 fats are essential for mental wellbeing.
-Nuts, seeds (and their oils) and oily fish such as salmon and mackerel provide the best sources of brain-supportive omega-3 fats, yet they are often lacking in children’s diets.
-And whilst oily fish may well be the best dietary source of omega-3, sadly it often contains harmful pollutants such as heavy metals, toxins, plastic residues and PCBs, hence why the government has set maximum weekly intake levels, especially for pregnant women.
-A daily omega-3 supplement that has been purified to remove contaminants may provide useful additional support without the worry of adding toxins into the diet.
+Omega-3 fats are essential for mental wellbeing and yet most children aren’t getting enough from their diets.
+Oily fish such as salmon and mackerel are the best dietary sources of brain-supportive omega-3 fats EPA & DHA, yet sadly they often contain harmful pollutants such as heavy metals, toxins, plastic residues and PCBs.
+A daily omega-3 supplement that has been thoroughly purified to remove contaminants is generally agreed to be the best way to optimise omega-3 intake without the worry of adding harmful toxins into the diet.
+For this reason, a high quality omega-3 supplement is something that most children should be taking daily.

 Good quality protein with each meal